 by Erica Lamberg

-There’s no doubt about it, a visit to the Washington, D.C. area offers an experience that’s truly monumental.
+There’s no doubt about it–a visit to the Washington, D.C. area offers an experience that’s truly monumental.
 For a family escape close to Washington, D.C., the Gaylord National Resort & Conference Center, located in National Harbor, Maryland, is a full-service hotel that is also the only waterfront resort in the Washington, D.C. area.
-I recently visited Gaylord National with my family and thoroughly enjoyed the property’s family amenities, which were within a short distance to the history and sites of Washington, D.C, Mount Vernon and Alexandria Virginia.
+Families are greeted inside the 19-story glass atrium with shops, restaurants and perfect views of the Potomac River.
+Gaylord National offers an abundance of family amenities, and the resort is within a short distance to the history and sites of Washington, D.C., Mount Vernon and Alexandria Virginia.

 As the focal point of National Harbor, Gaylord National Resort is a popular destination in the Mid-Atlantic market.
 Family-friendly dining, entertainment, a junior-Olympic-sized indoor swimming pool, shopping, outdoor fun along the riverfront and spectacular family special events are just part of the reason to plan a visit.
-And, within minutes, the museums, monuments and other exciting attractions — many of which are free — are also part of the fun.
-The setting on the Potomac River seems a world away from the urban hustle and bustle, but area attractions are within a short distance: 10 minutes to Old Town Alexandria, Va.; 15 minutes to the National Mall, U.S. Capitol and the Smithsonian; 15 minutes Mount Vernon; and 20 minutes to Georgetown.
+And, within minutes, the museums, monuments and other exciting attractions–many of which are free–are also part of the fun.
+The setting on the Potomac River seems a world away from the urban hustle and bustle of D.C., but area attractions are within a short distance by vehicle or ferry boat: 10 minutes to Old Town Alexandria, Virginia; 15 minutes to the National Mall, U.S. Capitol and the Smithsonian; 15 minutes to Mount Vernon; and 20 minutes to Georgetown.

 Our Editor Loves

 - Potomac River setting

 - Summer and winter festivals and events

 - Indoor play area with splash fun